gurul/gurul/README.md

 ---

-*From Tenali, India → Seattle, WA.*
+*Born in Tenali, grounded in many worlds*